slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *"The more you have to define freedom the less freedom you have."
--- Alexander Bickel (?)*
+-- Alexander Bickel*
 > *"The Tree of Liberty must, from time to time, be watered with the blood of patriots."
 -- Thomas Jefferson*
 > *"Life without liberty is like a body without spirit."
 -- Kahlil Gibran*
-> *"We are each entitled to our own opinion, but no one is entitled to his own facts."
--- Patrick Moynihan*
 > *"We all have enough strength to endure the misfortunes of other people."
 -- La Rochefoucauld*
 > *"Care about other people think and you will always be their prisoner."
 -- Lao Tzu*
 > *"What we reason for ourselves may help others.
-What we reason for others will not help us."
+What we reason for others will not help us." (...)
+"If you hurt people because of their expectations of you, that’s their problem."
 -- Naval Ravikant*
-> *"If you hurt people because of their expectations of you, that’s their problem."
--- Naval Ravikant*

-- don’t build your castle in other peoples kingdom’s
+- Don’t build your castle in other peoples kingdom’s
-- freedom to -> freedom from -- naval
+- Freedom to -> freedom from -- naval
-- bees don’t waste their time explaining to flies that flowers taste better than shit.
+- Bees don’t waste their time explaining to flies that flowers taste better than shit.
 -->

 > *"A man is free at the instant he wants to be."